 The description of metadata may be organized in several different ways.
 In this standard the metadata is organized into modules.
-The Discovery Metadata module relates to the data set as a whole whereas other metadata applies to the S100_IGCollection.
-The S100_Collection Metadata module refers to the S100_DiscoveryMetadata module, the S100_StructureMetadata module, the S100_AcquisitionMetadata module and the S100_QualityMetadata module as sub-components.
+The S100_DatasetDiscoveryMetadata module relates to the data set as a whole, and is described in Part 17.
+The S100_IF_CollectionMetadata module refers to the S100_IF_StructureMetadata module, the S100_IF_AcquisitionMetadata module and the S100_IF_QualityMetadata module as sub-components.
+S100_IF_CollectionMetadata is optional and may be encoded within the dataset file or externally.

 Coverages or Point Set data may also be organized into tiles.
 Metadata may also be associated with a tile.
-The overall structure of a data set is illustrated in Figure 8-18.
+The overall structure of a data set is illustrated in Figure 8-19.